IN THE TROODOS MOUNTAINS

 WINE TASTING

-Winemaking is in full swing during the winter months and several rural wineries welcome visitors for tastings and tours.
+Winemaking is in full swing during the winter months.
+Several rural wineries welcome visitors for tastings and tours.
 The cooler climate contributes to the unique flavours of locally produced wines, particularly sweet dessert wines like Commandaria.
 A visit to a winery not only offers a chance to taste exceptional wines but also to enjoy the beautiful landscapes adorned by winter’s white blanket.

 CYPRUS WINTER FOODS

 Winter in Cyprus also means indulging in seasonal culinary delights.
-Traditional Cypriot foods take centre stage, and many taverns offer hearty dishes that are perfect for the colder weather.
-Cyprus stews and soups come to the forefront at this time of year becoming staples during this season making for delightful comfort food after a day in the snow.
+Traditional Cypriot foods take centre stage, and many taverns offer hearty meals that are perfect for the colder weather.
+Cyprus stews and soups come to the forefront at this time of year.
+As well as these, there are also several Cypriot delicacies such as ZALATINA that become popular during this season.
+All of these form delightful comfort foods after a day in the snow.